"Someone is following me, showing up places, seems to know a lot about me."

 There are several levels of intervention that can help in dealing with persistent unwanted behavior and for some, reporting to the police is one option.
 Reporting to the police can take many forms and doesn’t have to lead to the filing of criminal charges.
 Some victims simply want to file an “informational” report with the intention of making the police aware of their situation, but without pursuing charges.
 Other people are interested in having the police contact the person and give a verbal warning.
 At the same time, many people choose to file criminal charges.
 You should know that if you have had a previous relationship with the person who is harassing you the police may classify it as intimate partner violence and if so would need to make an arrest.
 OVA can talk with you about reporting issues, as well as help you make connections with the police if you want help in assessing the situation.

-Reporting to the Office of Student Conduct or Office of Discrimination and Harassment
+Reporting to the Office of Institutional Equity and Compliance

-OSC and ODH can provide another avenue for reporting and may be able to sanction the offending party or help with an informal solution.
-The OSC or OHD processes are different from criminal or civil processes.
+The Office of Institutional equity and Compliance can provide another avenue for reporting and may be able assist with an informal solution.
+The Office of Institutional Equity and Compliance process is different from criminal or civil processes.
 You can choose one or both (unless this is an intimate partner violence situation).
-You can contact OSC or ODH anonymously to get a better understanding of how they might handle your situation, or OVA can help you with getting that assessment.
+You can contact the Office of Institutional Equity and Compliance anonymously to get a better understanding of how they might handle your situation, or OVA can help you with getting that assessment.

 A protective order is a legal document obtained through the courts that puts restrictions on individuals who may be dangerous to you.
 If they violate these restrictions they can be sanctioned by the court.